mathworks-ref-arch/matlab-production-server-on-aws/releases/R2021a/README.md

 Also, some HTTP libraries and Javascript AJAX calls will reject a request originating from a server that uses a self-signed certificate.
 You may need to manually override the default security behavior of the client application.
 Or you can add a new
 HTTP/HTTPS endpoint to the application gateway.
 For more information, see [Create a Listener](/releases/R2021a/doc/cloudConsoleDoc.md#create-a-listener).

+## How do I allow multiple IP address ranges access to the cloud console?
+The deployment template allows you to enter only one range of IP addresses that can access the cloud console.
+After the deployment is complete, you can allow additional IP ranges access to the cloud console.
+For details, see
+[Update security group rules](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#updating-security-group-rules) in the AWS documentation.

+The name of the security group to update is ``` matlab-production-server-cloud-stack-elb-1-sg```.
+Depending on whether your cloud console uses HTTP or HTTPS, edit inbound rules to add additional IP address ranges in CIDR format for the either the ```HTTP``` type or the ```HTTPS``` type.

 # Enhancement Request
 Provide suggestions for additional features or capabilities using the following link: https://www.mathworks.com/cloud/enhancement-request.html